 “All of us know that funding is not currently generally available, and I doubt anyone thinks it will become available anytime in the near future,” NASDPTS President Max Christensen said.
 “Thus our position really seemed to be a ‘non-position.’”

-At the association’s conference in Grand Rapids, the NASDPTS board decided to bolster its support for the three-point restraints by dropping the funding clause from its position.
+At the Grand Rapids gathering, the NASDPTS board decided to bolster its support for the three-point restraints by dropping the funding clause from its position.

-“As of today, NASDPTS fully supports the installation and use of lap-shoulder belts in school buses, period, with no ifs, ands or buts,” Christensen said on Monday.
+“As of today, NASDPTS fully supports the installation and use of lap-shoulder belts in school buses, period, with no ifs, ands or buts,” Christensen said.

 However, the board noted that it should be left up to school districts whether to equip their buses with the restraints.